-A 14-year-old teen girl was beaten unconscious by a gaggle of what authorities believe are mostly peers in the upscale southern Athens district of Glyfada on Saturday night, with many of the juvenile offenders attempting to strip off her clothes as she lay hapless in the street after falling unconscious.
-Initial media reports, including television accounts, blamed the attack two jealous female classmates.
+A 14-year-old teen girl was beaten by a group of what authorities believe are mostly peers in the upscale southern Athens district of Glyfada on Saturday night, with several of the juvenile offenders attempting to strip off her clothes as she lay hapless in the street after falling from the blows.
+Initial media reports, including television accounts, blamed this latest case of severe youth violence on two jealous female classmates.

-The incident is yet another case of reported violence among Greece’s teens, in what is quickly becoming a long list of disturbing attacks, despite the Greek state’s efforts to crack down on juvenile delinquency, which is possibly fueled by the exponential use of social media by minors – now international phenomenon.
+The incident is yet another case of reported violence among Greece’s teens, in what is quickly becoming a long list of disturbing attacks, despite the Greek state’s efforts to crack down on juvenile delinquency.

 The incident took place last Saturday evening.
 The teen was reportedly in Glyfada with friends on a main commercial thoroughfare when a group of up to 25-30 minors approached her and pulled her away from her friends and into a dark alley, according to reports by To Vima.

-The girl was beaten and hit so many times that she fell unconscious, at which point her attackers burned her hair and attempted to strip her to her underwear.
-Images from the attack were aired in a video by Athens-based Mega Channel.
+The girl was beaten and hit so many times that she fell passed out and fell to the ground, at which point her attackers burned her hair and attempted to strip her to her underwear.
+Images from the attack were aired in a video by Athens-based MEGA Channel.

 Reports by MEGA said the attack was initiated by two female classmates who were jealous of the girl, “because she was beautiful, a top student and responsible for recording pupils’ absences”.